VAlgoLang/valgolang-frontend/README.md

-# ManimDSL UI Frontend
+# VAlgoLang UI Frontend

-Frontend for Manim DSL, written in React and Typescript
+Frontend for VAlgoLang, written in React and Typescript

 To run, first `npm install` and `./antlrBuild.sh` and then `npm start`